Snap-sec/blog/_posts/[DRAFT]2026-08-12-Log4jRCE.md

 For this sanitized write-up, the original DNSLog domain has been replaced with a generic controlled subdomain.

-I then submitted the payload through an application feature that generated a server-side log entry.
+The payload was then submitted through an application feature that generated a server-side log entry.

 ### Image 1